 On the show’s opening night on October 16th, 2019 the poor critical reviews came out and the writing was on the wall - this show was going to be a tough sell.
 The Lightning Thief feels like it is channeling the wizardry of Harry Potter, the Asperger's of The Curious Incident of the Dog In Nighttime and the Greek mythology of Hadestown.
 It is these traits alone that should guarantee its overall Broadway success, but somehow it has failed to do so.

-Despite the story being based off the best-selling young adult series of the same name, this show failed to get the expected devoted following from the youth market.
-The show has ultimately become one of the worst-selling Broadway musicals in the last five years and is now relying on financial life-support, at the pleasure of its disappointed investors.
-Despite its pedigree as an engaging subject matter, albeit for a younger audience, this show finds itself in the precarious position of a pre-holiday slump, that may not turn around before producers pull the plug.
+Despite the story being based on he best-selling young adult series of the same name, this show failed to get the expected devoted following from the youth market.
+The show has ultimately become one of the worst-selling Broadway musicals in the last five years and is now relying on financial life-support.
+Despite its pedigree as an engaging subject matter, this show finds itself in the precarious position of a pre-holiday slump, that may not turn around before producers pull the plug.

 How The Show Came To Broadway

 The book, The Lightning Thief, is the first young-adult novel written by Rick Riordan in the Percy Jackson & the Olympians series.
-The original book series was written by Riordan in 2005 and has sold over 15 million copies in the U.S. alone, so it is already known that dedicated fans abound.
+The original series was written by Riordan in 2005 and has sold over 15 million copies in the U.S. alone, so it has a dedicated fan base.
 It may be true that the original book fans who grew up on the material, now reject the subject matter as being too childish, but that is at odds with similar shows like Harry Potter on Broadway.

 The Harry Potter show does have one thing over The Lightning Thief - Harry Potter is a continuation from the series of the J.K.
 Rowling books, not a retelling like The Lightning Thief.
 In other mediums, The Lightning Thief movie, which premiered in 2010, saw amazing ticket revenues of over $226 million in box office returns.
 This number still grows daily as the movie is launched in new markets desperate for young adult content.